aaron-grau/curic/react/projects/widgets/README.md

 the current weather.

 ### Instructions

+* Make a `Weather` component, which again, will be incorporated into your `Root` component.

 * Review the [open weather API][weather] documentation.
 We'll use this API to get the weather based on our current location